SirrUV/heistish/README.md

-# hey
+#about
-this is mainly just for the "currentversion" file the game compares the "currentversion" raw text and the "currentversion" variable in game and if they are different a button appears to go to the itch.io page
+this is mostly just for raw text the game needs to read, i dont know anything about actually coding so i barely know how to use github so gimme a minute
-*so if you log of itch and lose your account you cant update the game* _lol_
-# seems like a
-*skill issue*